derekcaramella/apartments.com-webscrapping/README.md

 # Shopping for an Apartment?

-This python script will retrieve the searches from aparments.com & export them to a data frame and excel workbook.
+This python script will retrieve the searches from aparments.com & return a data frame.
 Call the function with a single URL or a list of URLs, happy shopping!

 ## Required Modules